jendabek/BlenderRenderController/README.md

 ### Dependencies
 - Blender, obviously.
 - [FFmpeg](https://ffmpeg.zeranoe.com/builds/), required for joining the parts together.
-You don't need to care about it if you download the Full version which has FFmpeg already included.
+You don't need to worry about it if you download the Full version which has FFmpeg already included.
 - .NET framework 4.5

 ### Steps
-1. Create your Blender VSE project normally within the Blender.
+1. Create your Blender VSE project normally within Blender.

 2. Open BlenderRenderController, browse for the .blend file.